 If you’re buying a Budget Chromebook

-If you’re buying a high spec Chromebook
+If you’re buying a higher spec Chromebook

 There are different processors in the same family

 Processors are usually launched with a specific name such as the Intel Celeron processor.
 It’s called a family because you can get different types of Celeron processors.
 This usually happens when a new chip is launched.
-The new chip released is a new generation of chip and they generally perform better than the older generation.
+The new chip released is a new generation of chips and they generally perform better than the older generation.

 The processor cache

 The cache is used to store data close to the CPU and this data is taken from the main memory.
-It does this because the cache memory can be accessed much quicker than the main memory on your Chromebook.
+It does this because the cache memory can be accessed much quicker than the RAM on your Chromebook.
 Therefore, the processor will store data, which is used most often in the cache.
 This makes the computer perform much faster.
 The more MB the cache has the more data it can store.

 Dual-core or Quad-core processors